jonbassoon25/Pixel-Adventures/clientFiles/README.txt

-Pixel Adventures is an adventure game coded in Javascript where you upgrade your player, attack monsters, and collect the scattered shards of the FBLA Logo.
+Pixel Adventures is an adventure game coded in Javascript where you upgrade your player, attack dangerous monsters, and collect the scattered shards of the FBLA Logo.

-All assets not listed below were created by Jonathan Hanson and Zac Young.
+All assets not listed below were created by Jonathan Hanson and Zacarias Young.

 Links to Licenses:
 	-  Attribution 3.0, https://creativecommons.org/licenses/by/3.0/